wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can download any desired Splunk Forwarder package from `the official website <https://www.splunk.com/en_us/download/universal-forwarder.html>`_.
-Then process to install it with the following command depending on your operating system:
+Then proceed to install it with the following command depending on your operating system:

 a) For RPM based distributions: